codeforkansascity/TrashTrackerSMSApp/readme.md

 $ ngrok http 1337
 ```

-Once you acquire a forwarding url from ngrok, copy and paste it in Twilio Console > Phone Numbers > Manage > Active Numbers > Configure > Messaging > A Message Comes In.
-If you are testing the http connection with Twilio Studio, paste it in http_request_english and http_request_spanish widgets in your Twilio Studio flow instead.
+Once you acquire a forwarding url from ngrok, copy and paste it in http_request_english and http_request_spanish widgets in your Twilio Studio flow.
 You will need to update the url everytime you run that script.
 The below photo shows an example.

 ![Example of http_request widget](./example_http_request_widget.jpg)